Authenticating Remote User Identity With CASQUE SNR

 How does CASQUE SNR work?

 The architecture is based on a Challenge-Response Protocol.
-Users possess a Token that computes the required response to a given Challenge.
-Tokens can have a variety of forms including Smartcard (Contact and Contactless), Bluetooth Fob or Optical Token, the latter reading the Challenge directly off the Client Screen.
+Users possess a secure chip that computes the required response to a given Challenge.
+Tokens can have a variety of forms most useful being a contactless Smartcard.
+The recent iPhone iOS13 operating system joins Android is supporting full NFC wireless working enabling CASQUE to work with all mobiles.
+Also by presenting the Challenge as a QR coded image it allows your mobile to act as a surrogate reader for any desktop or laptop client.
 Tokens have their initial set of Keys populated on the Customer’s premises by the Customer so the Manufacturer or System Implementer can never be part of the risk.

 The administration of the CASQUE SNR Authentication Server is provisioned so that different “Grades” of administrators can appropriately update the allocation, suspension and privileges of Users remotely through a web interface after being authenticated by CASQUE SNR.